Helena Kantakouzene: Empress

-Previous to her marriage, Helena had accompanied her mother and sister to Selymbria for the wedding of her sister Theodora to the Ottoman Emir Orhan in 1346.
+Prior to her marriage, Helena had accompanied her mother and sister to Selymbria for the wedding of her sister Theodora to the Ottoman Emir Orhan in 1346.
 Shortly after her own wedding, Orhan sent an agent to Constantinople to assassinate her husband, thinking he was doing John VI Kantakouzenos a favor.
-In 1352 Helena accompanied with her husband and her younger son Manuel to Thrace to accept control of the cities John VI had allotted him.
+In 1352, Helena accompanied her husband and her younger son Manuel to Thrace to accept control of the cities John VI had allotted him.
 Nicephorus Gregoras claims she later went to Constantinople to protect her father from possible actions by her husband, who had joined the anti-Palamite cause.

 When her son Andronikos IV deposed his father 12 August 1376 in the struggle of the ongoing civil war, Helena tried to reconcile the two parties.
 Despite her efforts, John V and his sons Theodore and Manuel were put in prison October of that year.
 When the three escaped from prison in June 1379, she was thought responsible for it.
 Andronikos IV then fled to Galata, taking with him as hostages Helena, her elderly father John VI, and her two sisters Maria and Theodora.
 There the four were kept in strict confinement and suffered increasing privation during the siege of the fortress of Galata.
 They were released after John V and Andronikos signed a treaty in May 1381, and according to Demetrios Kydones, received a tumultuous welcome from the people of Constantinople.

 Later life

 John V died in 1391, and Helena became a nun in the convent of Kyra Martha in Constantinople, adopting the name of Hypomone.
 Nicol suggests she took up her vocation after July 1392, for there is evidence that she was still taking an active part in the affairs of state at that time.

-She served as regent for her son Manuel II during his absence on his meeting with the Porte in Serres in 1393.
+She served as regent for her son Manuel II during his absence for a meeting with the Porte in Serres in 1393.

 She died in 1396, sometime between October and December.

 Family

-Helena and John V had at least eleven children— five sons and at least six daughters.
+Helena and John V had at least ten children— five sons and at least five daughters.
 These known children include: